hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-+ `new_with` - receiver is a class-like OR instance-like. if receiver is class-like, result is a would-be instance of that class. if receiver is not class-like, result is of same shape as receiver. this is like calling `new` on a class, but in a form expressly made for accepting literal iambics.

-  summary: ( mutates receiver: no. result is receiver-ish: maybe. )

 + `reduce_with` - receiver is a collection (ideally a stream) or something with a collection sub-shape. result is ideally of the exact same shape